Thomas L. Rubey: Lt. Governor

+Business

+He returned to Lebanon in 1905 and engaged in banking, serving as president of the State Bank there from 1914 until his death.

 Congress

 Rubey was elected as a Democrat to the Sixty-second and to the four succeeding Congresses (March 4, 1911 – March 3, 1921).
 He was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress.

 Rubey was elected to the Sixty-eighth, Sixty-ninth, and Seventieth Congresses and served from March 4, 1923, until his death in Lebanon in 1928.

 He was interred in Lebanon Cemetery.